LearnWeb3DAO/Layer2/README.md

 ## Layer 1 vs Layer 2

 ### Layer 1
-A Layer-1 blockchain (also known as the parent chain or root chain) is typically a name used to describe a main blockchain network protocol such as Ethereum or Bitcoin.
-Layer-1 blockchains are simply the main network that a Layer-2 scaling solution attaches to in order to improve the scalability and transaction throughput of the main chain, or Layer 1.
-The name Layer 1 comes from its relationship with Layer-2 scaling solutions such as state channels, rollups, and plasma side chains, all of which we will get into in more detail.
+A Layer 1 blockchain (also known as the parent chain or root chain) is typically a name used to describe a main blockchain network protocol such as Ethereum or Bitcoin.
+Layer 1 blockchains are simply the main network that a Layer 2 scaling solution attaches to in order to improve the scalability and transaction throughput of the main chain, or Layer 1.
+The name Layer 1 comes from its relationship with Layer 2 scaling solutions such as state channels, rollups, and plasma side chains, all of which we will get into in more detail.

 Think of Layer 1 as the standard blockchain technology we've been studying so far, and Layer 2 as extensions built on top of that blockchain to add functionality.

 ### Layer 2

 Layer 2 refers to a secondary framework or protocol that is built on top of an existing blockchain system.
 Major cryptocurrency networks such as Ethereum face transaction speed and scaling difficulties.
 Bitcoin and Ethereum are still not able to process thousands of transactions per second.
-Additionally, these layer 2 solutions usually offer much better transaction fees.
+Additionally, these Layer 2 solutions usually offer much better transaction fees.

 Layer 2 protocols are specifically designed to integrate with the underlying blockchain to improve the transaction throughput.
 They rely on the consensus mechanism and security of the main chain.
-Operations on layer 2 can often be performed independently of layer 1.
+Operations on Layer 2 can often be performed independently of Layer 1.
 This is why these are sometimes referred to as "off-chain" solutions.
-While the main chain / layer 1 can provide the security inherent to a blockchain, layer 2 can provide the speed.
+While the main chain / Layer 1 can provide the security inherent to a blockchain, Layer 2 can provide the speed.

-Since transactions on layer 2 are happening on a different chain, a connection is periodically opened to move these transactions onto the main blockchain.
+Since transactions on Layer 2 are happening on a different chain, a connection is periodically opened to move these transactions onto the main blockchain.
 This connection is sometimes called a bridge, or a channel.
-Therefore, a major consideration for a layer 2 solution is how transactions are validated and confirmed before being moved to the main chain.
+Therefore, a major consideration for a Layer 2 solution is how transactions are validated and confirmed before being moved to the main chain.

 ## Layer 2 Scaling Solutions